openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/1_intro.rst

 -  Genericity

    Some program entities in |LANG| can be *type-parameterized*.
-This means that an entity can represent a very high-level (abstract) concept, and providing more concrete information makes it specialized for a particular use case.
+This means that an entity can represent a very high-level (abstract) concept.
+Providing more concrete information makes the entity specialized for a particular use case.

    A classical illustration is the notion of a list that represents the ‘idea’ of an abstract data structure.
 This abstract notion can be turned into a concrete list by providing additional information (the type of